Ishaaq-dev/WordSquare/README.md

 --> are the correct length for the square

 ->Given a string that contains words that can be made into a word square in any order:
--->Example: roseovensendends, endssendroseoven, BravadoRenamedAnalogyValuersAmoebasDegradeOdyssey, OdysseyRenamedBravadoValuersAnalogyAmoebasDegrade
+-->Example:
+--->roseovensendends, endssendroseoven
+--->BravadoRenamedAnalogyValuersAmoebasDegradeOdyssey
+--->OdysseyRenamedBravadoValuersAnalogyAmoebasDegrade
 ->the alrogithm will return all the possible word sqaures

 What does not work: